vadim-tsykal/Chrome-Extension-FocusMode/README.md

 - It is not active while you are surfing and does not consume any resources unlike adblockers
 - It was inspired by a same-name Google example

+Because of the static linking in the manifest, the Chrome Web Store will display a security warning upon the extension installation.
+Anyway, this method has proven to be the most efficient and reliable way to give the user complete control over the content of any website.

 Download
 https://chrome.google.com/webstore/detail/focus-mode/npmdigoapkknhppmkeipamgclfemkigo